D

 You may use one of the first three options to specify how verbose your output will be.
 The other options can be used at random and mixed freely.

---help Show the help text.
+Show the help text.
 This is always up to date with the version of the compiler you are running.
-So consider ampersand --help to be authoritative.
+So considerampersand --help

 Verbosity: silent, error, warn, info, debug